ccfd/courses/cs2_lab02.md

 ### Exercises
 1. Write a program which uses trapezoidal rule and approximates the definite integral:
 $$ I = \int_{a}^{b}{f(x)dx} $$
-Integration algorithm is already implemented.
-It can be found in the function `trapez` see file *kwad.cpp*.
+Integration algorithm, using complex trapezoidal or Simpson quadrature, is already implemented.
+It can be found in the function
+`trapez` see file *kwad.cpp*.
 Header of the function `trapez` has the following form:
 ```c++
 double trapez(double a, double b, double (*fun)(double x), int n)
 ```
-Arguments `a`, `b` and `n` denote, respectively, lower `a`, upper `b` borders of integration interval and `n` is number of sub-division on which the integration interval is divided.
+Arguments `a`, `b` and `n` denote, respectively, the lower `a` and upper `b` borders of integration interval;  `n` is the number of sub-division on which the integration interval $b-a$ is divided.
 Note, the third argument.
 This argument is a pointer to the function.
 Thanks to this the function `trapez` can be used without modifications to approximate the value of definite integral of arbitrary user defined function `f(x)`.
 The name of the function (that is a pointer to this function) can be used as `trapez` argument and hence defines the integrand `f(x)`.
-Three correct calls of the function `trapez` are given by:
+Three different calls of the function `trapez` are given by:
 - `trapez(a, b, sin, n);`,
 - `trapez(1, 5, sqrt, 100);`,
 - `trapez(a, b, MyFunction, 50);`